Mason Alan Dinehart: Family background

-The Hollywood-born Dinehart was the only son of the actor Alan Dinehart and Dinehart's second wife, actress journalist, casting director and songwriter Mozelle Britton.
 In 1936, he legally changed his name to Mason Alan Dinehart, the same name as his father, so that his younger son from the second marriage could be known as Mason Alan Dinehart III.
-This name change created confusion because the senior Dinehart's first son from his first marriage was already Alan Dinehart Jr. (1918–1992), the former animation and voice director for Hanna-Barbera.
+This name change created confusion because the senior Dinehart's first son from his first marriage was already Alan Dinehart Jr, the former animation and voice director for Hanna-Barbera.

 Bat Masterson

 Dinehart played the youthful Bat Masterson who is the protege of Wyatt Earp in learning the proper techniques of frontier law enforcement.
 Earp usually calls him "Mr. Masterson".
-In a 1956 episode "Bat Masterson Again," Earp shows young Masterson on the proper use of a pistol.
+In a 1956 episode "Bat Masterson Again," Earp shows young Masterson the proper use of a pistol.
 During this time Masterson was elected sheriff of Ford County, Kansas, which includes the county seat of Dodge City.
 Bill Tilghman had been denied the right to run for sheriff again.
 Earp as an appointed town marshal works with an elected sheriff, and their differences in jurisdiction do not cause any problems.
 Bat's brother, Ed Masterson, played by Brad Johnson, formerly the deputy sheriff on the Annie Oakley television series, is shot in an ambush by drunken cowboys, and Masterson settles the score.
 When Earp finally comes to Tombstone, Arizona Territory, he lacks the working relationship with Sheriff Johnny Behan that he had in Kansas with Bat Masterson.

 Dinehart's performance of Masterson was so highly regarded that ABC offered him a spinoff series, but he declined, soon left acting, and entered the business field.
 Dinehart's last appearance on the series is the episode "Dodge Is Civilized" (April 28, 1959), in which he serves notice that he is headed to Tombstone, where he hopes Earp will join him in time.
 There is never a reunion show, and the Masterson character, now a gambler, is written out of The Life and Legend of Wyatt Earp.
 The historical Earp did visit Tombstone to see his friend Masterson, who in time became a figure of western folklore, finishing his long career as a sportswriter in New York City.
 Masterson's hat inspired the name of the Brown Derby restaurants in Los Angeles.

 By the time Dinehart left The Life and Legend of Wyatt Earp, Gene Barry had already assumed for nearly a year the role of a more mature Masterson, one in his early forties, in the NBC western series Bat Masterson.
 Some viewers complained of the change in actors portraying Bat Masterson, but in time Barry was the one most remembered for the role, not Dinehart, who left show business.